-5.4.1.5 Area 5 - Leura
+4.1.5 Precinct 5 - Leura

-The Leura Character Area provides an area of eclectic mix of heritage elements and fine grain land uses.
-The area is supported by an exciting network of laneways and remnant road structure from the Leura Avenue deviation, that create a unique 'village feel' characteristic in the Town Centre.
+The Leura Character Precinct is to provide an area of eclectic mix of heritage elements and fine grain land uses.
+The Precinct is will be supported by a network of laneways and remnant road structure from the Leura Avenue deviation, that creates a character that is unique to the Town Centre.

-The Character Area transitions from the higher activity central area of the Precinct out towards the periphery to provide connection between commercial and non-commercial areas and create a walkable urban environment.
+The Character Precinct transitions from the higher activity central area of the Precinct out towards the periphery to provide connection between commercial and non-commercial areas and create a walkable urban environment.